 The Department of Psychology at Mary Immaculate College is committed to providing outstanding education at undergraduate and postgraduate levels and conducting excellent research.
 Our dedicated members of staff are all qualified to the highest level in their subject and are research active.
 Moreover, they are vastly experienced at teaching and place great emphasis on the needs and experience of students.

-Our commitment to furthering knowledge provides many opportunities to study as a postgraduate research student.
-Further, we regularly advertise funded positions for those seeking to study for a research master’s degree or a doctoral level qualification.
+Psychology can also be studied at postgraduate level.
+We regularly advertise funded positions for those seeking to study for a research master’s degree or a doctoral level qualification.

 Undergraduate psychology at Mary Immaculate College is studied alongside another subject; either as part of the BA Liberal Arts with Psychology or the B Ed in Education and Psychology.
 The psychology content of both of these programmes is identical.